-The implant ( brand name Nexplanon; previously Implanon) is a small rod that's inserted under the skin of a person's upper arm.
+The implant (brand name Nexplanon; previously Implanon) is a small rod that's inserted under the skin of a person's upper arm.
 It's so small, in fact, most people can't see it once it's inserted—which means it is a very private method.
 The implant releases progestin, a hormone that keeps the ovaries from releasing eggs and thickens cervical mucus—which helps block sperm from getting to the egg in the first place.
-It prevents pregnancy for up to four years.
+It prevents pregnancy for up to five years.

 Get it and forget it

 No packages or prescriptions to pick up at the pharmacy, so there's nothing that could get lost or forgotten.

 No one can tell who has the implant.
 There's no tell-tale packaging, and nothing that needs to be done before having sex.

 A person's return to fertility should occur very quickly after implant removal, which is great for those looking to conceive.
 But for those who aren't ready or interested in getting pregnant, an alternative method will be required as soon as the implant is taken out.

 Thanks to the Affordable Care Act, for those with health insurance, chances are good that the implant is available without out-of-pocket costs.
 Explore all insurance options at HealthCare.gov or at a state-based marketplace.
 For those without insurance or Medicaid, this method can be expensive up front.
 Still, the implant can stay in place for up to four years, so it becomes pretty economical over time, averaging about $10 a month if it stays in for the full five years.